 There are several types of data denormalization techniques, each with its own advantages and disadvantages.
 Some of the most common types of data denormalization include:

-• Pre-aggregation: This involves pre-calculating and storing aggregate values, such as sums or averages, to reduce the need for complex calculations at query time.
+- Pre-aggregation: This involves storing pre-calculated aggregate values, such as sums or averages, to reduce the need for complex calculations at query time.

-• Data caching: This involves storing frequently accessed data in a cache to reduce the time it takes to retrieve the data.
+- Data caching: This involves storing frequently accessed data in a cache to reduce the need for disk I/O operations.

 Benefits of Data Denormalization